 Media Type: Magazine

-Launched in 1917, Forbesis a bi-weekly American financial and business magazine.
+Launched in 1917, Forbes is a bi-weekly American financial and business magazine.
 Forbes features articles on the Billionaires, Innovation, Leadership, Money, Consumer, and Industry topics.
-They also annually publish a list of the richest people in America, as well as lists that contain a variety of different categories, ranging from the best colleges to The World’s Most Powerful People.
+They also annually publish a list of the richest people in America and lists that contain various categories, ranging from the best colleges to The World’s Most Powerful People.
 Its headquarters is located in Jersey City, NJ-USA.

 Funded by / Ownership

-A factual search reveals that Forbes has produced a misleading claim according to an IFCN fact checker.
-Although Forbes is usually evidence based when it comes to science, they do not always support the consensus when it comes to climate change.
+A factual search reveals that Forbes has produced a misleading claim, according to an IFCN fact-checker.
+Although Forbes is usually evidence-based when it comes to science, they do not always support the consensus regarding climate change.
 For example, they have employed James Taylor as a columnist who writes anti-climate science propaganda and has connections to the questionable Heartland Institute and Exxon-Mobil.
-They have also published articles by Roy Spencer, who has a long track record of climate change denial.
+They have also published articles by Roy Spencer, who has a long track record of human-influenced climate change denial.
 Spencer has also been a speaker for the Heartland Institute and has connections to the fossil fuel industry.
-Lastly, Forbes has published several articles that are rated Very Low for Science Credibility by IFCN fact checker Climate Feedback.
+Lastly, Forbes has published several articles rated Very Low for Science Credibility by IFCN fact checker Climate Feedback.

-Overall, we rate Forbes Right-Center biased based on story selection that tends to favor the right and the political affiliation of its ownership.
-We also rate them Mixed for factual reporting due to misleading or false stories related to climate science.
-(7/14/2016) Updated (12/12/2018)
+Overall, we rate Forbes Right-Center biased based on story selection that favors the right and the political affiliation of its ownership.
+We also rate them Mostly Factual in reporting rather than High due to some misleading or false stories related to climate science.
+(7/14/2016) Updated (D. Van Zandt 12/09/2022)